rish21/ATFS/README.md

 _Video Feed_

-Please your camera footage in the `src/temp` directory and ensure that the 'camera' value in the `src/standard.JSON` file is set to `False`.
+Please your camera footage in the `src/temp` directory and name it `feed.mp4`.
+Then ensure that the 'camera' value in the `src/standard.JSON` file is set to `False`.

 _WebCam Feed_